Last updated June 2026

 Single AutomationFrom A$2,500 + GST (fixed-price)

-• Workflow scoping and process audit
+• Workflow scoping and a quick process audit

 • Build on Make / Zapier / n8n / Copilot Studio

-• 30 days post-launch monitoring
+• 30 days of post-launch monitoring and tuning

-• Additional tool integrations
+• Extra tool integrations

 • Custom TypeScript / Python components

-Automation RetainerFrom A$5,000–$6,000 + GST per month (city-dependent)
+Automation RetainerFrom A$5,000 to $6,000 + GST per month

-• Dedicated Slack / Teams channel
+• A dedicated Slack or Teams channel

-• Monthly review + time-saved report
+• Monthly review plus a time-saved report

-• Priority response on production incidents
+• Priority response if a production automation breaks

-Custom Agent DevelopmentFrom A$12,000–$15,000 + GST per build (scope-dependent)
+Custom Agent DevelopmentFrom A$12,000 to $15,000 + GST per build

-• Handover documentation + staff training
+• Handover documentation and staff training

-• 90-day post-launch support
+• 90 days of post-launch support

 For city-specific pricing nuances, see the relevant city page above.